 Looking to register 3+ people?
-Email us at firstname.lastname@example.org to receive the group rate!
+Email us at email@example.com to receive $5 off per registration!

-Please Note: We do not offer any other discounts for this training other than the member and group rates.
+Please Note: We do not offer any other discounts for this training other than the member rate.

 Some of our favorite books and articles on adult education, facilitation, and training;

 Flow: The Psychology of Optimal Experience

 Csikszentmihalyi, M. (1990), New York: Harper & Row

 Freire, P. (1996), London: Penguin

 Teaching Naked: How Moving Technology Out of your College Classroom Will Improve Student Learning

 Bowen, J. A. (2014), San Francisco, Calif: Jossey-Bass